Salisbury International Arts Festival

 More recently, the Salisbury International Arts Festival has also produced the Salisbury Food and Drink Festival which takes place in September each year.
 Salisbury’s Market Square comes to life and is filled with great smells and excitement at over 80 stalls selling a range of local and international foods.
 There are also plenty of activities to keep families entertained including cheese flinging, veg. throwing, street theatre, live music and cookery demonstrations.
 Enjoy sampling the fabulous food and perhaps chill out with a beer from the popular beer tent.

 The Salisbury International Arts Festival enjoys funding from a number of organisations including the Arts Council for England, National Portfolio Funding, Wiltshire Council and Salisbury City Council.
-They are sponsored by Ageas and also attract donations from a number of groups and local businesses.

 You can follow their activities via the Salisbury International Arts Festival website.